akka/akka/akka-docs/rst/general/addressing.rst

   them dispatches to one of their children directly instead.
-- Remote actor references represent actors which are reachable using remote communication, i.e. sending messages to them will serialize the messages transparently and send them to the other JVM.
+- Remote actor references represent actors which are reachable using remote communication, i.e. sending messages to them will serialize the messages transparently and send them to the remote JVM.
 - There are several special types of actor references which behave like local actor references for all practical purposes: